 90 plus varieties of cool weather vegetables and fruit plants (available March-May)

-More than 50 varieties of tomatoes (available late April early May)
+More than 50 varieties of tomato plants (available late April early May)

-Over 40 varieties of peppers (available late April early May)
+Over 40 varieties of pepper plants (available late April early May)

 More than 100 varieties of USDA organic vegetable plants (available late April early May)

 Freshly grown organic fall vegetable plants (beginning mid August)